 - Engaging with targeted potential followers

-2. Consistent, Visible Branding
+2. Consistent and Visible Branding

 The potential for your company to be seen on social media is boundless!
 Whether it’s referred to as “reach”, “impressions” or “views”, the number of users seeing your content is a goal-worthy branding metric to watch.